Hopf symmetry protected topological phases in the vicinity of spin orders

 From Eq.~\eqref{eq:Chern} we see that the Chern number $C$ vanishes identically when there is only one band because in that case the $X_{\mu}$ of Eq.~\eqref{eq:Xmua-def} are commuting numbers.
 For a minimal model, we therefore need at least two orbital degrees of freedom per lattice site.

-As a first (altermagnetic) example, let us consider a square lattice system that has two valleys, one electron-like and centered at the origin and another hole-like and centered at $\vb{K}_Z = (\pi, \pi)$.
-For simplicity, let us take the dispersions of the two bands to have the same form, but with opposite signs.
+As a first inter-valley magnetic example, let us consider a square lattice system that has two valleys, one electron-like and centered at the origin and another hole-like and centered at $\vb{k}_Z = (\pi, \pi)$.
+For simplicity, we take that the dispersions of the two bands have the same form, but with opposite signs.
 The minimal model describing this system is then given by